How to Self-Host Everything: A 2026 Beginner's Guide

 external: true

-Point your DNS (status.yourdomain.com) to your server’s IP, then:
+Point your DNS (status.yourdomain.com) to your server, then:

 docker compose up -d

-Within a minute, you’ll have a fully functional monitoring dashboard at https://status.yourdomain.com with a valid SSL certificate.
-No configuration beyond this is needed.
+Within a minute you’ll have a monitoring dashboard at https://status.yourdomain.com with a valid SSL certificate.
+No extra configuration needed.

 Step 5: Build Your Stack